vendelin8/elements/README.md

 Chinese zodiac has five elements: wood, fire, earth, metal and water.
 You can find unlimited number of documents on these.
 Chinese zodiac has three treasures:

--jing for the physical body
+- jing for the physical body
--qi for the horizontal world: humans, animals, connections, all kinds of energy: eg. breath and food, communication, etc.
+- qi for the horizontal world: humans, animals, connections, all kinds of energy: eg. breath and food, communication, etc.
--shen for a connection with somewhat spiritual
+- shen for a connection with somewhat spiritual

 Every day has an element that effects our life in many ways, in all three levels.
 This little app shows which ones.